elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 ---

-### What is the maximum length typically agreed upon by development teams?
+### What do development teams typically agree to for the maximum character length?

 <details>
   <summary><strong>View Answer:</strong></summary>